Photo by Ramiro Salizar

 Boat Deck Standard Plus Twin

 Standard Plus cabins feature twin beds and large porthole windows.
 129 square feet.
+Part of the Darwin Elite program including extra upscale amenities and services.

 Boat Deck Twin Standard/Double